Alice (?) de Clare

 After the death of her husband, Alice became a nun at St. Osyth's Priory, of which she was also a benefactor.

-Alice (?) de Clare was born circa 1090 at Clare, Suffolk, England.
+Alice (?) de Clare was born about 1090 at Clare, Suffolk, England,

-She was the daughter of Gilbert (?)
+Alice (?) de Clare was the daughter of Gilbert (?)
 Fitz Richard de Clare and Adeliza (?) de Claremont.

-Alice (?) de Clare married Aubrey II (?) de Vere, son of Aubrey I (?) de Vere and Beatrice (?), circa 1102.
+Alice (?) de Clare married Aubrey II (?) de Vere, son of Aubrey I (?) de Vere and Beatrice (?), about 1102

-Alice (?) de Clare died in 1163 at St. Osyth's Priory, Essex, England.
+Alice (?) de Clare died in 1163 at St. Osyth's Priory, Essex, England,

 Children of Alice (?) de Clare and Aubrey II (?) de Vere